MetroSynth/DBRS_assessment01/readme.md

   </tbody>
 </table>

-## A2: COMPLAINT STATISTICS FOR 10 MOST POPULOUS ZIP CODES IN NYC
+## A2: COMPLAINT STATISTICS FOR 10 MOST POPULOUS ZIP CODES IN NYC>

+>Consider only the 10 most common overall complaint types.
+For the 10 most populous zip codes, how many of each of those 10 types were there in 2017?

+**PROCEDURE:**

 <table border="1" class="dataframe">
   <thead>